jamtur01/pss_book/practical_software_security.md

 This section is based on the official Ruby on [Rails Security Guide](http://guides.rubyonrails.org/security.html) written by Heiko Webers.

 #### Code Execution ####
 While Ruby interpreters provide a code execution model, by default it is turned off.
-With documentation also scarce it is not sup rising that code execution protection is rarely used in Ruby on Rails applications.
+With documentation scarce it is not suprising that code execution protection is rarely used in Ruby on Rails applications.

 <!-- Trawl API docs and make sure the SAFE table is true in 1.9.x and what changes may have been made in versions -->
 Definition of the safe levels